 Today’s ornament idea is really quick and easy, but super nifty…popcorn inside clear glass ornaments.
 I can’t take credit for this idea…I saw it on make-stuff.com (and there are a few other cute ideas for clear glass ornaments on that page, too, so check it out) and I’ve been wanting to try it for myself and see if it actually worked.

 I did have a few tragic glass ornament casualties while I was experimenting…but once I figured out the correct popcorn kernel to microwave time ratio (very scientific), they came out really cute.

 - Clean and dry clear glass ornaments.
-(These are cheap cheap cheap right now at Michael’s and Joann’s) Make sure you only use clear ones, not any that are frosty or pearly or anything like that…those could cause major issues in the microwave.
+(These are cheap cheap cheap at Michael’s and Joann’s at Christmas-time) Make sure you only use clear ones, not any that are frosty or pearly or anything like that…those could cause major issues in the microwave.
 And even though I love Christmas ornaments, they certainly aren’t worth burning the house down over.
 Oh, on that note, count on a few extra than you expect to need…I had one break on me, and I also used a few extra while I was trying to get my microwave time right.

 - Plain popcorn.
 Don’t use the microwave kind, because they are all greasy and will make the inside of the ornament all icky looking.